isabella232/OctoStyle/_pages/self-editing.md

 1. Review the edits.

-    Your blog posts will be edited before they goes live.
+    Your blog posts will be edited before they go live.
 We're aiming for a consistent voice and tone with all the blog posts, so some of the edits will likely be for consistency with other posts.

     Review the changes that are made, and if you notice any recurring patterns to the edits, take note as this will help you avoid similar edits in the future.
 If you're uncertain about why some edits have been made, or you disagree with the edits, ping the person who made the edits to discuss the changes.
 The editing process is designed to make the posts read as well as they can, but we don't want that to alter your meaning or make you feel like you're being made to say something you didn't mean.